 Frequently Asked Questions

-At least one letter of recommendation should be written by your high school guidance counselor / college counselor.
-The second letter may be submitted by anyone who knows you well and can attest to your character, leadership ability, commitment to community service and academic achievement.
-This may include someone such as an teacher, employer, coach or mentor.
-It cannot be your mother, father or guardian.
+We ask for two letters of recommendation.
+At least one of these should be written by your high school counselor, teacher or principal.
+The second letter may be submitted by someone who knows you well and can attest to your character, leadership ability, commitment to community service, and/or academic achievement.
+This may include an employer, mentor or coach.
+It cannot be your mother, father, guardian or a family member.

-No. We do not have cut-off scores.
-Competition for the scholarships is intense, however, successful applicants have demonstrated a serious commitment to academics.
-This is reflected in their high grade point averages, rigorous academic course selections, and rank in class.
+Because we do not require SAT/ACT test scores, there are no minimum requirements.
+Because the scholarship is competitive, successful applicants have demonstrated a serious commitment to academics.
+This is reflected in their course selection, high grade point averages, rank in class and test scores.

 Yes.
 You must be a U.S. citizen or permanent resident in order to apply.

-Financial need is a significant factor that we consider in awarding scholarships.
-If you think that you will be eligible for financial aid at the colleges to which you are applying, you should apply for a Ron Brown Scholarship.
+Financial need is a factor that we consider in awarding scholarships.
+If you think that you will be eligible for financial aid at the colleges to which you are applying, you should apply for a Ron Brown scholarship.